GAndromidas/cachyinstaller/README.md

 ## ➤ Customization

-The heart of CachyInstaller's flexibility is the `configs/programs.yaml` file.
-You can easily add or remove packages from the `default` and `minimal` sections to perfectly tailor the installation to your needs before running the script.
+The heart of CachyInstaller's flexibility lies in its configuration files.
+You can easily add or remove packages to perfectly tailor the installation to your needs before running the script:
+-   **`configs/programs.yaml`**: Manages packages for the `Standard` and `Minimal` installation modes.
+-   **`configs/gaming_mode.yaml`**: Manages all packages for the optional Gaming Mode setup.

 ---